Managing Relapse Triggers

 - Cognitive behavioral therapy was developed to help prevent relapse in problem drinkers.
 It was later adapted to treat people addicted to cocaine and other drugs.
 The therapist helps the user anticipate triggers and develop coping strategies.
 The person may also be asked to consider the negative consequences of drug use and learn how to avoid situations that may trigger them to use.
 4

 - Contingency management reinforces abstinent behavior with a system of rewards and punishments.
 For example, contingency management often provides people with vouchers when they abstain from drugs.
 The person may then redeem these vouchers to purchase retail items.
 4 The treatment can help reinforce positive behaviors instead of drug use.

 Get Help for Drug and Alcohol Relapse Treatment

-If you need help recognizing drug relapse triggers, call us today at 1-888-249-7292.
-If you are, or someone you know is, experiencing a relapse, we can help you find the right addiction recovery program to effectively get back on the road to recovery.
+If you are concerned that you or someone you know may be at risk of a relapse, call 1-888-319-2606Who Answers? today.
+If you are experiencing a relapse, we can help you find the right addiction recovery program to get you back on the road to recovery.

 .
 Substance Abuse and Mental Health Services Administration.
 (2003).
 Action Planning for Prevention and Recovery